 Step 5

-Clip all around the edge taking care not to cut through your stitching.
+Clip all around the edge, taking care not to cut through your stitching.

 Step 6

-Carefully cut a slit through the interfacing side only.
-Turn the shape right side out through this hole.
 Roll out the edges and push out the curves of the shape until you get a smooth edge.
-You will not need to stitch the gap closed.

 How to applique inside out step 6